mkst/conker/README.md

 **Preamble**

 The assumption is that you will be using [Docker](https://www.docker.com/products/docker-desktop) for the building process.
-If this is not the case, check the `Dockerfile` for the expected prerequisites; the steps below work perfectly well in Ubuntu 20.04 running via WSL on Windows.
+If this is not the case, check the `Dockerfile` for the prerequisites; the steps below work perfectly well in Ubuntu 20.04 running via WSL on Windows.

 **Clone repository**